 “With the Covid-19 pandemic, it is not the time to remove these crucial jobs and critical health care resources from the people who are most vulnerable and most at risk.
 We need to save these jobs and save health care!”, Debra Simmons-Peterson, the president of Teamsters Local 743, said in the statement.

-With the ED closure at Provident, the University of Chicago Medical Center (UCMC) will become the only hospital with a comprehensive emergency services capacity in the South Side, according to NNU.
+If both Mercy and Provident’s ED close, the University of Chicago Medical Center (UCMC) will become the only hospital with a comprehensive emergency services capacity in the South Side, according to NNU.
 In a memo submitted to the Cook County Board of Commissions, NNU executive director Marti Smith noted that UCMC’s ED was already investigated last year for overuse of ambulance diversion, where hospitals send incoming ambulances to other EDs instead of taking the patients themselves.
 In 2019 the Tribune reported that UCMC was one of three hospitals investigated by the state Department of Public Health because it “turned to the tactic so often.”
 Smith wrote that if all of Provident’s and Mercy’s patients went to UCMC instead, that hospital’s ED would see a “massive increase” in patient volumes that would make it “far more likely” to rely on ambulance diversion.

 “The University of Chicago is not far away, but it’s already incredibly busy,” an NNU spokesperson told the Weekly.
 “So the question is, where do all these folks go then?
 Where did the poor folks who usually go to the two county hospitals go?”

 In a public hearing on October 29 about the county’s 2021 budget, Kosuth raised concerns over the disproportionate effect of the pandemic on the healthcare of the Black community.
 To his comment, Cook County Board Commissioner Bridget Degnen responded, “The service [at Provident] is gonna continue, I just want to make that clear.”